SublimeText/AdvancedNewFile/README.md

 **Default directory:**
 The default directory is specified by the `default_root` setting.
 By default, it will be the top directory of the folders listed in the window.
 If this cannot be resolved, the home directory will be used.
 See [Settings](https://github.com/skuroda/Sublime-AdvancedNewFile#settings) (`default_root`) for more information.

+### Commands with no Default Bindings
+The following commands are supported, but have no forward facing bindings.
+You may choose to create key bindings, command palette entries, or context menu entries for them yourself.

+#### Moving files.
+To execute the command to rename the current active view, use the command `advanced_new_file` with the argument parameter `{"rename": true}`.
+An example keybinding for this is

+    [
+        {"keys": ["alt+shift+n"] "command": "advanced_new_file", "args": {"rename": true}}
+    ]

 ## Keymaps
 If you have issues with keymaps, consider running [FindKeyConflicts](https://github.com/skuroda/FindKeyConflicts), also available through the package manager.
 Alternatively, set command logging to true by entering `sublime.log_commands(True)` in the Sublime Text console.